corvus5e/processor_emulator/README.md

 add r0 5        # Adds to register 0 the value 5.
 Result stored in register 0
 add r0 r1       # Adds value of register 1 to rigister 0.
 Result stored in register 0
+sub r0 1        # Subtracts from register 0 the value 1.
+Result stored in register 0
+sub r0 r1        # Subtracts from register 1 rigister 1.
+Result stored in register 01
 exit            # The end of program
 ```